 If you want to learn more about information on youth development, you may visit the website of the Youth Development Commission.
 You may also look at the related research reports and surveys commissioned by the former Commission on Youth, or visit the Civic Education Resource Centre located in Chai Wan for other reference books, reports, videos and periodicals related to youth.

 The Member Self-recommendation Scheme for Youth (MSSY) is launched to provide more opportunities for young people to participate in policy discussion.
 MSSY rolls out twice every year and includes boards and committees which cover a wide spectrum of policy areas.
-MSSY Phase II is now opened for application.
-People aged between 18 and 35 are invited to self-nominate to become members of the following government advisory committees through the MSSY:
+People aged between 18 and 35 are invited to self-nominate to become members of the specified government advisory committees through the MSSY.
+The application period of the MSSY Phase II recruitment ended on 28 January 2019.
+Stay tuned for the announcement of the next phase of recruitment.

 Policy Innovation and Co-ordination Office is responsible for policy research and innovation, co-ordination across bureaux and departments, enhancing public participation in policy formulation as well as rendering assistance in co-ordination work for cross-bureaux policies selected by the senior leadership of the Government.